 Regardless of what the circumstances may be, divorce can be a difficult and emotional process to endure.
 In most cases, this is due to a lifestyle change during and after two people grow apart.
 Because of this, many divorcing spouses experience challenging conversations and confrontations with their soon-to-be ex-spouse.
 For this reason, a person who decides to file for divorce should get in touch with a seasoned divorce attorney right away.
 A skilled family lawyer can examine your case and protect your rights, expenses, and future.
+Here are 5 important questions and answers about divorce.

-Because our Charlotte divorce attorneys understand that the process can be a daunting one, we have taken the time to provide answers to 5 important questions about divorce.
+Because our divorce attorneys understand that the process can be a daunting one, we have taken the time to provide answers to 5 important questions about divorce.

 1.Can I file for divorce if my spouse does not agree?